AdobeDocs/deliverability-learn.en/help/internet-service-provider-specifics/verizon-media-group.md

 ---
 title: Verizon Media Group (Yahoo, AOL, Verizon, etc.)
 description: "[!DNL Verizon Media Group] is generally one of the top three domains for most B2C lists.
-They behave somewhat uniquely, as they’ll generally throttle or bulk mail if reputation issues arise."
+They behave somewhat uniquely, as they'll generally throttle or bulk mail if reputation issues arise."
 topics: Deliverability
 jira: KT-5320
 doc-type: article
 activity: understand
+role: Admin, Leader, User
+level: Beginner
 team: TM
 exl-id: 43e6d3cb-23c3-4076-8026-a1a08e76bd1b
 ---
 # [!DNL Verizon Media Group] (Yahoo, AOL, Verizon, etc.)

 [!DNL Verizon Media Group] is generally one of the top three domains for most B2C lists.
-They behave somewhat uniquely, as they’ll generally throttle or bulk mail if reputation issues arise.
+They behave somewhat uniquely, as they'll generally throttle or bulk mail if reputation issues arise.

 Here are some highlights:

 ## What data is important

 [!DNL Verizon Media Group] (VMG) has built and maintains their own proprietary spam filters, using a mixture of content and URL filtering and spam complaints.
-Along with Gmail, they’re one of the early adopting ISPs that filter email by domain as well as IP address.
+Along with Gmail, they're one of the early adopting ISPs that filter email by domain as well as IP address.

 ## What data do they make available